SamuelLarkin/LizzyConversion/PORTAGE_sharedTrainingLanguageModels.md

 To save space, just like with PORTAGE shared programs, simply add the `.gz` extension to any input or output filename, and SRILM software will compress/decompress it on the fly.
 Be warned, however, that the process might crash when it tries to open its output file if you're at the limit of your memory resources; to avoid this problem, make sure you have twice as much swap space as RAM, or produce models uncompressed and compress them manually afterwards.

 // If your corpora are very large, see
-// PORTAGE_sharedVeryLargeLanguageModels!_VeryLargeLanguageModels for  // information on pushing the limits of SRILM.
+// [VeryLargeLanguageModels](PORTAGE_sharedVeryLargeLanguageModels.md) for  // information on pushing the limits of SRILM.

 ### Training an LM using MITLM